A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Introduction

-For the primary target of data discretization in classification, improving the generalization ability, existing discretizers often simply choose to keep the number of intervals small \cite{kurgan2004caim,tsai2008discretization,ramirez2015multivariate,cano2016laim,tahan2018emdid}.
+To tackle this problem, a Max-Dependency-Min-Divergence (MDmD) criterion is proposed to simultaneously maximize the discriminant power and the generalization ability.
+The Max-Dependency criterion maximizes the mutual information between the discrete data and the classification variable \cite{sharmin2019simultaneous,peng2005feature}.
+It has been widely used in feature selection \cite{peng2005feature,wan2022r2ci,ren2015learning}, feature weighting \cite{zhang2021attribute} and feature extraction \cite{bishop2006pattern}.
+Regarding the generalization ability, existing discretizers often choose to maintain a small number of intervals \cite{ramirez2015multivariate,cano2016laim,tahan2018emdid}.
 However, if the number of intervals is too small, a significant amount of discriminant information will be lost.
-On the other hand, if the number of intervals is too large, the resulting discretization scheme may not generalize well to the testing data.
+On the other hand, if it is too large, the resulting discretization scheme may not generalize well to the test data.
 It is hence difficult to decide the optimal number of intervals.
-In this paper, a Min-Divergence criterion is proposed to derive a discretization scheme, which explicitly maximizes the generalization ability by minimizing the divergence between the distribution of training data and that of validation data.
-This criterion is integrated with the Max-Dependency criterion to form the proposed Max-Dependency-Min-Divergence criterion, which could achieve a better trade-off between the discriminant power and generalization ability so that the subsequent classifier could work well.
+In this paper, a Min-Divergence criterion is proposed to explicitly maximize the generalization ability by minimizing the divergence between the distribution of training data and that of validation data.
+This criterion is integrated with the Max-Dependency criterion to form the proposed MDmD criterion, which could achieve a better trade-off between the discriminant power and generalization ability so that the subsequent classifier could work well.